 - Strip-Till: One-third of the row width or less is disturbed and may involve any combination of soil and residue disturbance.
-Planting or drilling is accomplished in a narrow seedbed or slot created by coulters, row cleaners disk openers, in-row chisels, or roto-tillers.
-Weed control is accomplished with herbicides. - Minimum-Till: Minimum soil manipulation that does not turn the soil over. - Mulch-Till: One hundred percent of the soil surface is disturbed by tillage whereby crop residues are mixed with the soil and a certain amount of residues remain on the soil surface. - Ridge-Till: Less than one-third of the row width is disturbed at any point of time from prior year's harvest through the harvest of this year's contest.
-Entries in this class will utilize NO artificial means of irrigating (i.e. diverting rainwater from ditches or streams).
+Planting or drilling is accomplished in a narrow seedbed or slot created by coulters, row cleaners disk openers, in-row chisels, or rototillers.
+Weed control is accomplished with herbicides. - Minimum-Till: Less intense than conventional tillage, to include tillage sequence designed to minimize or reduce loss of soil and water.
+Minimum tillage typically leaves a 30% or greater cover of crop residue on the surface after planting.
+Examples of minimum tillage include shallow tillage passes with field cultivators or disks set to a low aggressive setting.
+Soil mixing is a minimum.
+Minimum tillage does not use moldboard plowing or heavy disking.
+In the Southern U.S., residue decomposition may occur at a rate such that 30% of the residue is not present at planting. - Mulch-Till: One hundred percent of the soil surface is disturbed by tillage whereby crop residues are mixed with the soil and a certain amount of residues remain on the soil surface. - Ridge-Till: Less than one-third of the row width is disturbed at any point of time from prior year's harvest Contest Field